Skip to main content

 The construction programme has been developed by UK Highways A55 Ltd. They operate and maintain the bridge on behalf of the Welsh Government through a Private Finance Initiative (PFI) Design, Build, Finance and Operate (DBFO) Contract.
 The plans have been discussed with stakeholders.

-We do not intend to close the bridge completely during the works.
-The works have been designed so that one lane will remain open at all times.
-The lane will have traffic lights to enable traffic to continue to cross the bridge in both directions.
-The lane closure and traffic lights will be in place from 7am Mondays to 3.30pm Fridays.
-The traffic lights will be manually operated during peak times, so traffic can be managed as efficiently as possible while the works takes place.
-The lights and lane closure will be removed for weekends.
+We did not close the bridge completely during the Phase 1 works.
+They were designed so one lane remained open at all times.
+The lane had traffic lights to enable traffic to continue to cross the bridge in both directions.
+The lane closure and traffic lights was in place between 7am Monday and 3.30pm Friday each week.

-It is expected that all the required works will be completed by the end of August 2025 (subject to weather).
+We expect all the required works will be completed by the end of December 2025 (subject to weather).
 This will ensure the Menai Suspension Bridge is ready for its 200th anniversary in 2026.

 Why did the Menai Suspension Bridge close in October 2022?